 Giving opportunities are open to individuals, families, community groups, businesses, and other organizations.
 One of the suggestions below may be just right for you.
 Click here to learn more about Partners for Kids in Care.

-To get involved or to make a donation, please contact our Partners for Kids in Care (PFK) team listed below or click here to make an online donation.
+To get involved, make a quick and easy monetary donation here, or please contact our Partners for Kids in Care (PFK) team listed below.
 Your generous donation can be accepted at our CFSA agency located at 200 I Street SE, Washington, DC, 20003, Monday – Friday from 9 am – 4:30 pm.

 Help children and youth enjoy special times of the year.
 In the spring, donate new or gently-used formalwear so teens in foster care can dress up for prom and graduation events.
 In late summer, your gift of school supplies helps kids in care get ready to learn—or equip an older youth for college with a computer, linens, and other necessities.
 Food baskets for families, toys, electronics, and gift cards are welcome in time for the winter holidays.

 Children, teens, and families shop this “free store” on site at CFSA year-round.
 Your donation of luggage and toiletries helps to smooth a difficult transition for children entering foster care.
 Families will make good use of your gift of new or gently-used clothing, infant supplies, sleeping bags, bed and bath linens, books, games and toys.

 Volunteer your time as a mentor and give a child or teen a life-changing experience.
 Fund the growth opportunity of participation in a team, club or special lessons.
 Help an older youth in foster care learn about the world of work through an internship with your company.